vikiru/kubecontroller/README.md

 }
 ```

-Looking closely at the struct definition, the major areas to focus on are the `ClusterScanSpec` and `ClusterScanStatus` which define what the `ClusterScan` resource is and what information is being updated throughout its lifetime.
+Looking closely at the struct definition, the major areas to focus on are:

+- `ClusterScanSpec`: Defining what the `ClusterScan` resource is.
+- `ClusterScanStatus`: Defining what information is being updated throughout its lifetime.

 The `ClusterScanSpec` is defined as follows: